devtut/generate/docs/javascript/global-error-handling-in-browsers.md

 ---
-metaTitle: "Global error handling in browsers"
+metaTitle: "JavsScript - Global error handling in browsers"
 description: "Handling window.onerror to report all errors back to the server-side"
 ---